relizabet/relizabet/README.md

 Hello!
 My name is Rachel.

-🌱 I’m currently learning Front End Web Development at the University of New Hampshire.
+🌱 I am a Front End Web Developer and studied at the University of New Hampshire.

 📫 How to reach me:
 - [Twitter](https://twitter.com/rachelizacampb1)